-Born into a family of some wealth, John Francis was so impressed by his Jesuit educators that he himself wished to enter the Society of Jesus.
+Born into a family of some wealth, Saint John Francis Regis was so impressed by his Jesuit educators that he himself wished to enter the Society of Jesus.
 He did so at age 18.
 Despite his rigorous academic schedule he spent many hours in chapel, often to the dismay of fellow seminarians who were concerned about his health.

 Following his ordination to the priesthood, he undertook missionary work in various French towns.
 While the formal sermons of the day tended toward the poetic, his discourses were plain.
 But they revealed the fervor within him and attracted people of all classes.
 Father Regis especially made himself available to the poor.
 Many mornings were spent in the confessional or at the altar celebrating Mass; afternoons were reserved for visits to prisons and hospitals.

 The Bishop of Viviers, observing the success of Father Regis in communicating with people, sought to draw on his many gifts, especially needed during the prolonged civil and religious strife then rampant throughout France.
 With many prelates absent and priests negligent, the people had been deprived of the sacraments for 20 years or more.
 Various forms of Protestantism were thriving in some cases while a general indifference toward religion was evident in other instances.
 For three years Father Regis traveled throughout the diocese, conducting missions in advance of a visit by the bishop.
 He succeeded in converting many people and in bringing many others back to religious observances.